Updated Feb 2019: System now operating at full battery capacity and with increased solar array size

 It was worth the wait.

-There is 72kW of Victron inverters installed right into the container as well.
-We could have gone larger, but these have been ‘right-sized’ to the building demand at Base64, with demand peaks normally around 60kW and typical draw around the 30-40kW level when the building complex is in daytime operation.
+We have 72kWp of Victron inverters installed right into the container as well.
+We could have gone larger (in terms of peak inverter power), but these have been ‘right-sized’ to the building demand at Base64, with summer peaks normally around 60kW (75-80kW worst case) and typical draw around the 30-40kW level when the building complex is in daytime operation.

-I’m thrilled with how well the system is working – its a monument to the last year or two of the Redflow BMS development work that the whole thing – at this scale – really is ‘plug and play’ with the Victron CCGX energy system controller and the associated inverter/charger equipment.
+I’m thrilled with how well the system is working – its a monument to all of our Redflow BMS development work that the whole thing – at this scale – really is ‘plug and play’ with the Victron CCGX energy system controller and the associated inverter/charger equipment.

 It is very satisfying to run an office in the middle of a major city that typically uses very little grid energy, that is resilient to grid faults, and that even still exports solar energy to the grid as well.